capport-wg/7710bis/README.md

 Internet-Draft             DHCP Captive-Portal                 June 2019

+   Operating systems should conduct all interactions with the API in a sand-boxed environment and with a configuration that minimizes tracking risks.

 7. Acknowledgements

    This document is a -bis of RFC7710.
 Thanks to all of the original